fwilleke80/com_audioarchive/README.md

 This lets Punga Analytics present overall Audio plays and Audio downloads as well as item rankings such as Most played clips and Most downloaded clips.
 The corresponding `audio.play` and `audio.download` event definitions must be enabled in Punga Analytics when its recording policy accepts configured events only.

-The corresponding Audio Archive aggregate counter must also be enabled: disabling play counts suppresses `audio.play`, and disabling download counts suppresses `audio.download`.
+The corresponding Punga Audio Archive aggregate counter must also be enabled: disabling play counts suppresses `audio.play`, and disabling download counts suppresses `audio.download`.
 Sound Board plays additionally respect **Record Sound Board plays**, which is available as a global Engagement setting and as an inheritable Sound Board menu-item override.
 When that option is disabled, Sound Board playback neither increments the clip play counter nor dispatches `audio.play`.
 Repeated triggers of a clip during the same page view do not create duplicate play events.
 HEAD requests and playback streams do not generate download events.

-Listener failures are isolated: Punga Analytics can never block playback or an authorised download, and Audio Archive continues normally when the analytics extension is absent or disabled.
+Listener failures are isolated: Punga Analytics can never block playback or an authorised download, and Punga Audio Archive continues normally when the analytics extension is absent or disabled.

 #### Shared player presentations

-Audio Archive has one shared player renderer with four presentations:
+Punga Audio Archive has one shared player renderer with four presentations:

 | Presentation | Controls |
 | --- | --- |